 The setup options and status information related to the Ethernet interface are described in a separate section:

 In Ethernet Setup for Reflector mode, two buttons appear in Navigation area.

+- Swap

-- Swap - Settings
+- Settings

-Only "Incoming Frames" tab and "Receiver Setup" tab appear.
+- Only Incoming Frames tab, Receiver Setup tab, and In-band Setup tab appear.

 Incoming Frames tab is different from that in other applications.